mirulnasir/powerfilter/README.md

 # Trustana FE Take home assignment (Senior)

-PLEASE READ the following instructions carefully first.
+PLEASE READ the following instructions carefully first before proceeding.

 ## Instructions

 1. Clone the repository to your local machine.
-2. Create a SUBMISSION.md file in the root of the repository.
+2. A SUBMISSION.md file has been created in the root of the repository.
 This SUBMISSION.md will be the file where you will describe your solution, issues, assumptions and other information.
-3. If the data provided has incorrect or missing information, please fix it as you deem fit and include it under the section "Fixes" in your README.md.
+3. If the data / mock apis provided are incorrect, please fix it as you deem fit and include it under the section "Fixes" in your SUBMISSION.md.
-4. If you made any assumptions, please include them under the section "Assumptions" in your README.md.
+4. If you made any assumptions, please include them under the section "Assumptions" in your SUBMISSION.md.
-5. You can install any additional dependencies you may need, but you will need to explain your decisions in the SUBMISSION.md file.
+5. You can install any additional dependencies you may need, but do explain your decisions in the SUBMISSION.md file.

 ## Introduction